robopecha/InstantSkills/README.md

 # InstantSkills
 ### Airbnb inspired marketplace app to rent out and rent skills over a period of time.

-The App was build as a team project using
+The App was built as a team project using
 - Ruby on Rails
 - PostgreSQL
 - HTML5, CSS3 and Bootstrap